bensugursoy/Drone-Swarm-RL-airsim-sb3/README.md

-# Multi-agent Deep Reinforcement Learning for Drone Swarms using UE4, AirSim, Stable-Baselines3, PettingZoo
+# Multi-agent Deep Reinforcement Learning for Drone Swarms using UE4, AirSim, Stable-Baselines3, PettingZoo, SuperSuit

 ## Overview

 This repository contains the code and environments for my thesis on reinforcement learning of drone swarms using Unreal Engine 4 and Microsoft AirSim conducted at AIST, Tsukuba.
 It includes two separate implementations:

-* **Single-Agent**: Training a single drone using PPO in a custom UE4 using StableBaseline3.
+* **Single-Agent**: Training a single drone using PPO in a custom UE4 using StableBaseline3 and Gymnasium.
-* **Multi-Agent**: Training a swarm of drones using PPO with modified versions of PettingZoo and Supersuit libraries to support multi-agent and stacked observations in case of RGB camera.
+* **Multi-Agent**: Training a swarm of drones using PPO with modified versions of PettingZoo and Supersuit libraries to support multi-agent stacked observations in case of RGB camera.

 All code is placed under the `airsim` folder and assumes AirSim and UE4 are installed following the [official AirSim documentation](https://microsoft.github.io/AirSim/).